-Residents of Sammamish were decidedly mixed in their assessments of how well the transportation system in their communities meet their needs.
+• Residents of Sammamish were decidedly mixed in their assessments of how well the transportation system in their area meets their needs.
+Approximately one-in-five rated the transportation system's performance in this respect as excellent (6%) or good (16%), one quarter as fair (24%), while four-in-ten provided a rating of poor (18%) or very poor (22%).
+An additional 14% were unsure or unwilling to share their opinion.

+Posted by Mike Bresko on 07/29/2024 at 11:43pm [Comment ID: 2095] - Link Agree: 0, Disagree: 0 list is missing at least one bullet

+Sammamish Draft TMP 20240718.pdf
-Traffic congestion appeared to be a common concern for the community with respect to the transportation system.
-Traffic congestion often rates among the most important issues that residents would like local leaders to address, and it can play an important role in mode choice for certain types of trips.
-Accordingly, survey respondents were asked to identify how big of a problem traffic congestion generally is when they travel in Sammamish and neighboring areas.
-The most striking pattern at the subgroup level is that individuals who had lived in the City of Sammamish at least 10 years and those who don't currently ride transit at least occasionally were much more likely than their counterparts to rate traffic congestion in the area as a big or moderate problem.
-Keeping traffic congestion from getting worse was also viewed as the most important issue facing the community-more important than protecting the environment, improving the quality of education in public schools.

-Understanding how individuals view different modes is key to identifying the potential or latent market for different transit services.
+- Traffic congestion appeared to be a driving force behind respondents' poor or luke-warm assessments of how well the transportation system meets their needs.
+Approximately two-thirds of respondents viewed traffic congestion as either a big (22%) or medium problem (46%) when they travel in the Sammamish area, while 24% viewed it as a small problem and 8% did not perceive traffic congestion to be a problem at all.
+Keeping traffic congestion from getting worse was also viewed as the most important issue facing the community-more important than protecting the environment, improving the quality of education in public schools. - Understanding how individuals view different modes is key to identifying the potential or latent market for different transit services.
 When it comes to how easy it is to get to places they need or want to go, driving a car was (as expected) widely perceived to be the easiest option, with 93% of respondents providing a rating of very easy or somewhat easy.
 Approximately one-quarter of respondents also thought it was very or somewhat easy to reach the places they need or want to go by walking (26%) and biking (26%).
-With respect to transit, however, few felt they can easily get to the places they need or want to go using a bus (7%), the King County Metro Community Van (3%), and on-demand Metro Flex shuttle (3%).

-IS IT EASY / VERY EASY TO REACH YOUR DESTINATION USING EACH MODE?

-Sound Transit has expended the light rail service out to the City of Redmond, with a light rail station expected to open in that city in 2025.
+With respect to transit, however, few felt they can easily get to the places they need or want to go using a bus (7%), the King County Metro Community Van (3%), and on-demand Metroflex shuttle (3%). - Traffic congestion often rates among the most important issues that residents would like local leaders to address, and it can play an important role in mode choice for certain types of trips.
+Accordingly, survey respondents were asked to identify how big of a problem traffic congestion generally is when they travel in Sammamish and neighboring areas.
+Most respondents viewed traffic congestion as either a big (22%) or medium problem (46%) when they travel in the Sammamish area, while 24% viewed it as a small problem and 8% did not perceive traffic congestion to be a problem at all.
+The most striking pattern at the subgroup level is that individuals who had lived in the City of Sammamish at least 10 years and those who don't currently ride transit at least occasionally were much more likely than their counterparts to rate traffic congestion in the area as a big or moderate problem. - Sound Transit has expended the light rail service out to the City of Redmond, with a light rail station expected to open in that city in 2025.
 Once the Redmond station is open, approximately 45% of Sammamish residents surveyed anticipated using light rail at least once per month.
 Expected use of light rail once the Redmond station is open ranged from a low of 30% to a high of 85% across subgroups, being highest among those who currently rely on public transit or active transportation as their primary mode, individuals who live rent-free in someone else's home, and those who currently ride transit at least once per month.